tpwres/teczki-polskiego-wrestlingu/content/e/2023-11-24-ppw-piwo-przyjacielem-wrestlingu.md

 hide_results = true
 +++

-Piwo Przyjacielem Wrestlingu (_"Beer Is Wrestling's Friend"_) was an event by PpW accompanying [Poznańskie Targi Piwne][ptp] (Poznań Beer Expo).
+Piwo Przyjacielem Wrestlingu (_"Beer Is Wrestling's Friend"_) was an event by PpW accompanying [Poznańskie Targi Piwne][ptp] (Poznań Beer Expo), held over Friday and Saturday on November 24 and 25, 2023.
 During each day of the event, two wrestling exhibitions took place, one at 16:00, and another one at 20:00.
-This was the second time PPW provided wrestling entertainment at the fair - the first one was [two years earlier](@/e/2021-07-30-ppw-poznan-supershow.md).
+This was the second time PPW provided wrestling entertainment at this fair - the first one was [two years earlier](@/e/2021-07-30-ppw-poznan-supershow.md).

 Because the event was an exhibition show held for a mostly non-wrestling audience, the performers focused on comedy and invented new, humorous gimmicks.
 The card listed here covers both days of the event.